sagarmamidala24/Billing-System-Basic-to-Advance/README.md

 Calculates the total amount by summing up the prices.

-If GST is to be added:
+If GST is to be added.

 Calculates the GST amount by applying the GST percentage to the total amount.